integr8ly/integreatly-operator/test-cases/tests/products/h23-validate-rate-limit-service-with-default-customer-config.md

 ## Prerequisites

+- Cluster must be configured for 20M Quota
 - ["libra.pem" private key for ssh to PSI openstack load testing instance](https://gitlab.cee.redhat.com/integreatly-qe/vault/-/blob/master/keys/libra.pem) (follow the guide in the [README](https://gitlab.cee.redhat.com/integreatly-qe/vault/-/blob/master/README.md) to unlock the vault with git-crypt key)
 - Logged in to a testing cluster as a `kubeadmin`
 - Access to CSQE OCM ORG https://qaprodauth.cloud.redhat.com/beta/openshift/ (login as <kerberos-username>-csqe user) to view the list of provisioned clusters.